-Work is also in progress on a project on the seafront of seaside resorts.
+We have carried out a project to study seafront heritage.
 During the past 250 years the seafront of the seaside resort has been transformed from a natural environment to a highly regulated man-made space.

 Once a relaxing place to promenade and look out to sea, it is now a busy thoroughfare of competing interests, the pursuits of holidaymaking co-existing with these towns’ everyday life and sometimes the local industries that predated tourism.